iotconnectivity/sim-steering-plmn-reader/README.md

-Display SIM card PLMN / FPLMN on Pod Group Steering List application
+Display SIM card PLMN / FPLMN on your browser
 =====================================

 [simplmn](https://github.com/PodgroupConnectivity/sim-steering-plmn-reader) - is a small executable that reads the SIM Card EF_PLMN and EF_FPLMN files and display the defined steering list graphically on Pod Group Steering List application.